How to negotiate a logistics services contract

 Exclusivity refers to the right of a logistics service provider to the total volume of a shipper.
 In logistics warehousing contracts, exclusivity and minimum volumes are usually expressed as a number of pallets in storage, as well as inbound and outbound movements.
 When distribution is included, it will also mention the number of shipments.

 Why this matters: The single most important factor affecting logistics cost is volume.
 Logistics is by nature a volume-driven industry.
-As volumes are also the most important bargaining tool for shippers in order to obtain discounts, there is a short-term advantage in presenting the most favorable volume scenario.
+As volumes are also the most important bargaining tool for shippers in order to obtain discounts, there is a short-term advantage in presenting the most favourable volume scenario.
 Still, substantial mismatches in volumes once the contract is started will in most cases re-open discussion on rates.

 What to consider while negotiating: On the one hand, it is in many cases difficult to precisely predict volume developments.
 On the other hand, less volume for the logistics service provider means the contract is less profitable or even loss-making.
 Exclusivity makes shippers more vulnerable when logistics service providers underperform, with limited possibilities to react quickly to correct this.
 Cost/rates and volumes are key.
 Even if exclusivity and volumes are not explicitly mentioned in the contract, this does not necessarily mean that a shipper can freely change the nature and volume of the business as described in the tender documentation.
 Clearly describe the implications of substantial drops or increases in volumes and their effects on the negotiated tariffs.